Efficient construction of Lie group-equivariant and permutation-invariant spaces: Numerical results

 We provide in Figure~\ref{fig:cost_versus_classes_breakdown} a breakdown of the computational cost as a function of the number of classes (left) for a large variety of choices for parameters $\bl= (l,\ldots,l)$ of length $\Nat$ and equivariance order $L$.
-On the right of Figure~\ref{fig:cost_versus_classes_breakdown} we plot the cost of step 3) for the same parameters as a function of the product of the number of classes and the dimensionality, from which we observe a linear complexity, as expected from~\eqref{eq:cost2} and ~\eqref{eq:cost3}.
+On the right of Figure~\ref{fig:cost_versus_classes_breakdown}, we plot the cost of step (3) for the same parameters as a function of the product of the number of classes and the dimensionality, from which we observe a linear complexity, as expected from~\eqref{eq:cost2} and ~\eqref{eq:cost3}.
+Notice that for any given $\bl$, the computational cost of our method~\eqref{eq:cost-all} is asymptotically proportional to the size of the coupling coefficients $\bc^{\bl,L}$, and is hence asymptotically optimal.